global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-annual-brief.md

 #### Tentative Meeting Time
 Tentative meeting time is 11AM - 1PM in GMT (2 hours) on 14 March, but might change depending on number of presentations.
--  8:00PM - 10:00PM in Tokyo, Japan
+-  8:00PM - 10:30PM in Tokyo, Japan
--  4:30PM -  6:30PM in New Delhi, India
+-  4:30PM -  7:00PM in New Delhi, India
-- 11:00AM -  1:00AM in London, UK
+- 11:00AM -  1:30AM in London, UK
--  7:00AM -  9:00AM in Washington DC, US
+-  7:00AM -  9:30AM in Washington DC, US

 #### Schedule
 - Opening (Dai Yamazaki): 5min
-- Report on major update (CaMa-Flood core development team): 25min
+- Report on major update (CaMa-Flood core development team): 15min
-- Report on achievements (CaMa-Flood contributors): 5-8min each
+- Report on achievements (CaMa-Flood contributors): 5-6 min each
-- Invited highlight talk on important achievements: 20min
+- Invited highlight talk on important achievements: 10 min each
 - Announcement on next events
 - Closing